Information Systems Management MSc

 Our Master's students are encouraged to carry out their dissertations in collaboration with companies as a way to enhance the skills and knowledge acquired during the course.
 Brunel has a long-standing history of industrial partnerships with employers helping us to produce talented, versatile graduates with highly sought-after skills.

-Such partnerships enable us to provide our best students with dissertation projects proposed by companies as part of the Industrial Dissertation Programme (IDP) offered by the Department of Information Systems and Computing.
+Such partnerships enable us to provide our best students with dissertation projects proposed by companies as part of the Industrial Dissertation Programme (IDP) offered by the Department of Computer Science.

 IDP-based dissertations allow a select group of students to gain valuable industrial experience that is highly valued by employers of IT specialists.
 In addition, such collaboration gives our students the opportunity to apply state-of-the-art technology in a real-world situation and an ideal environment in which to complete their dissertation.